shaunak-batra/BasketTradingBO/docs/RESEARCH_V3.md

 * **v3.0 = C1 + C2 + C3.** Three rules, no new tuned parameters, all motivated by measured v2 failures.
   Evaluate on a new universe (C5 at whatever scale the data allows).
+* *Post-run note:* v3.0 deliberately breaks the one-change-per-version rule of section 2.
+It moves three rules (five settings) at once, runs fixed thresholds only, and changes the evaluation universe, with no v2-rules baseline on the new universe.
+A difference between v2 and v3.0 therefore cannot be attributed to any single rule, or separated from the change of universe.
+The one-change rule applies again from v3.1.
 * **v3.1 = v3.0 + C4.** Once the bootstrap test is in, the filter means what it says.
 * **v4 candidates, one per version:** C7 (model-implied thresholds), then C6 (Kalman), then C8 as a separate project.